-The Moon looks kind of small in the night sky, doesn’t it?
-But it’s a pretty big place!
-Its circumference, or distance all the way around at the widest point, is 6,786 miles.
-That’s more than 2 times the distance across the U.S. So our friend Penelope B. wondered, how long would it take to walk around the Moon?
+The Moon looks kind of small in the night sky, but its circumference, or distance all the way around at the widest point, is 6,786 miles.
+So our friend Penelope B. wondered, how long would it take to walk around the Moon?
 Thanks to astronauts, we know that the fastest you can walk on the moon is just over 3 miles per hour – any faster than that and you’ll break into a bouncy run.
 That means 2,184 hours of walking.
-If you want to catch 8 hours of sleep each night, it would take you exactly 136 1/2 days to walk all the way around.
-But what if you could walk nonstop – how fast could you do it?
-Let’s find out!
+Better make sure your shoes are tied tight!

 Wee ones: A full moon looks like a circle in the sky.
 Find 4 circle shapes in the room.